jj-vcs/jj/docs/working-copy.md

 Also unlike most other VCSs, added files are implicitly tracked by default.
-That means that if you add a new file to the working copy, it will be automatically committed once you run e.g. `jj st`.
+That means that if you add a new file to the working copy, it will be automatically committed once you run e.g. `jj status`.
 Similarly, if you remove a file from the working copy, it will implicitly be untracked.

 The `snapshot.auto-track` config option controls which paths get automatically